HeranYang/Hyper-GAN/README.md

     python main.py

-If you want to continue train the model, you could uncommond the continue_training codes in train function in model.py, and then run the commond above.
+If you want to continue train the model, you could uncommond the continue_training codes in train function within model.py, and then run the commond above.

 ### Validation

+Before starting the validation process, you need to set the phase in main.py as "valid".
+(Maybe also need to modify the information about valid set and epoch in valid function within model.py.)
+Then, the validation process can be conducted using the following commond:

+    python main.py

+After generating the validation results, you could select the optimal epoch_id based on the performance on validation set.

 ### Test

+Before starting the test process, you need to set the phase in main.py as "test" and set the epoch as the selected optimal epoch_id in test function within model.py.
+Then, you can generate the test results using the following commond:

+    python main.py